 Why Sugarcoat?#

 Sugarcoat is designed to streamline development and reduce boilerplate while developing ROS2 packages and nodes.
-Designed with modern software engineering principles, it transforms how developers build, manage, and orchestrate complex ROS applications.
-With intuitive Python APIs, built-in runtime control, health monitoring, and minimal boilerplate, Sugarcoat lets you focus on the logic that matters β€” not the glue code.
-Whether you’re building scalable robotic systems or iterating fast on prototypes, Sugarcoat gives you the tools to move faster, write cleaner code, and ship more reliable robots.
+Built with modern software engineering principles, it transforms how developers build, manage, and orchestrate complex ROS applications.
+With intuitive Python APIs, built-in runtime control, health monitoring, and a dynamic web UI generation, Sugarcoat lets you focus on the logic that matters β€” not the glue code.

 πŸš€ Advantages of Using Sugarcoat#

-1. Intuitive Python API with Event-Driven Architecture
+Intuitive Python API with Event-Driven Architecture#

 • Design systems using the event-driven paradigm β€” natively supported with Events and Actions.